 The school has a limited supply of “extra clothes.”
 If your child comes home wearing unfamiliar clothes, please wash these clothes and return them to school promptly.

-All clothing should be weather appropriate for being active outside comfortably.
+Every student should be prepared for the weather with outerwear appropriate for being active outside comfortably.

-Loose sandals, flip-flops and clogs are not permitted at School.
-Full-day and Elementary children can participate in Outdoor/Physical Education only if they are wearing athletic shoes with laces or Velcro fasteners.
+Loose sandals & flip-flops are not permitted at School.
+Upper and lower el students can participate in Outdoor/Physical Education only if they are wearing athletic shoes with laces or Velcro fasteners.

 We strongly advise all parents to leave an extra set of underwear, pants, socks and shirt in case an accident arises where a child should need to change.
 Please note this extra clothing does not have to be uniform clothing.